Ford Cyclone engine: EcoBoost

-It is a twin-turbocharged, gasoline direct injected (GTDI) version of the 3.5 L. This engine is used in the 2013-2019 Ford Explorer Sport, 2010-2019 Ford Taurus SHO, 2014-2019 Ford Flex Limited EcoBoost, 2010-2019 Lincoln MKT EcoBoost, and 2010-2016 Lincoln MKS, and is optional for both the 2014-2019 Ford Police Interceptor sedan and Ford Police Interceptor Utility, which are based on the Taurus and Explorer respectively.
+It is a twin-turbocharged, gasoline direct injected (GTDI) version of the 3.5 L. This engine is used in the 2013-2019 Ford Explorer Sport, 2010-2019 Ford Taurus SHO, 2014-2019 Ford Flex Limited EcoBoost, 2010-2019 Lincoln MKT EcoBoost, and 2010-2016 Lincoln MKS, and is optional for both the 2014-2019 Ford Police Interceptor sedan and Ford Police Interceptor Utility, which are based on the Taurus and Explorer, respectively.

 3.7 L

 The Duratec 37 is a 3726 cc version of the Cyclone V6 intended to power heavier or premium vehicles.
 The 3.7 L's additional displacement comes from an increase in bore diameter to 95.5 mm, stroke remains identical to the 3.5 L at 86.7 mm.
-Ford Power Products sells this engine as the CSG-637 for industrial uses starting in mid-2015, which replaced the 4.2L Essex and is manufactured under license by Engine Distributors Inc.
+Ford Power Products sells this engine as the CSG-637 for industrial uses starting in mid-2015, which replaced the 4.2 L Essex and is manufactured under license by Engine Distributors Inc.

-A Hiroshima, Japan assembled Mazda MZI 3.7 was installed in the 2008 Mazda CX-9 and was the first 3.7 L Cyclone V6 to see production.
+A Hiroshima, Japan-assembled Mazda MZI 3.7 was installed in the 2008 Mazda CX-9 and was the first 3.7 L Cyclone V6 to see production.
 The first Ford application of the 3.7 L was the 2009 Lincoln MKS.

 A few days before the 2009 Los Angeles International Auto Show, Ford unveiled a new version of the 3.7 L for the 2011 Mustang, making it the first Duratec-badged V6 since the Lincoln LS to be used in a production rear-wheel drive car.
 Due to packaging differences in transverse applications, the water pump was relocated to the valley behind the timing cover and is driven by the timing chain.
-This version of the 3726 cc features Twin Independent Variable Cam Timing (Ti-VCT); delivers 31 mpgus highway mileage in the Mustang, and was the first production engine to deliver in excess of 300 hp and 30 mpgus.
+This version of the 3726 cc features twin independent variable cam timing (Ti-VCT), delivers 31 mpgus highway mileage in the Mustang, and was the first production engine to deliver in excess of 300 hp and 30 mpgus.